davejacobs/mint/README.md

 - `--no-preserve-structure` - Don't preserve directory structure
 - `--no-navigation` - Disable navigation panel
 - `--no-file-title` - Don't extract titles from filenames

+### Style modes

+Mint offers three ways to include styles in your HTML output:

+- `inline` (default) – CSS is embedded directly in the HTML document as `<style>` tags
+- `external` – CSS is compiled and saved as separate files, linked with `<link>` tags
+- `original` – Links directly to original CSS template files without processing (for live editing)

+The `original` mode is particularly useful for template development, as it allows you to edit CSS files and see changes immediately without republishing.
+Only `.css` files are supported in this mode, and `@import` statements in CSS files will be included as additional `<link>` tags.

 ## Contributing